MicrosoftDocs/win32/desktop-src/Power/pbt-apmpowerstatuschange.md

 ---
-Description: 'Notifies applications of a change in the power status of the computer, such as a switch from battery power to A/C.' ms.assetid: 'dc56fee3-e0df-4f8e-8a41-92460279280a'
+Description: Notifies applications of a change in the power status of the computer, such as a switch from battery power to A/C. ms.assetid: dc56fee3-e0df-4f8e-8a41-92460279280a
-title: 'PBT\_APMPOWERSTATUSCHANGE event'
+title: PBT\_APMPOWERSTATUSCHANGE event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PBT\_APMPOWERSTATUSCHANGE event